 Banner Bank is a dynamic full-service financial institution, operating safely and profitably within a framework of shared integrity.
-Working as a team, we deliver superior products and services to our valued clients, by emphasizing strong relationships and a high level of community involvement.
-Our values are summed up in one phrase, "Do the Right Thing," within the context of these key values: honesty and integrity, mutual respect, quality, trust, teamwork, and accountability.
+Working as a team, we deliver superior products and services to our valued client by emphasizing strong relationships and a high level of community involvement.
+Our values are summed up in one phrase, "Do the Right Thing," within the context of these key values: honesty and integrity, mutual respect, quality, trust, teamwork and accountability.

-Our strategic priorities include building sustainable revenue growth and profitability; retaining, developing, and attracting talented people; improving operating efficiency; building and protecting the Banner brand; and maintaining a moderate risk profile.
+Our strategic priorities include building sustainable revenue growth and profitability; retaining, developing and attracting talented people; improving operating efficiency; building and protecting the Banner brand; and maintaining a moderate risk profile.

-This Task Force on Climate-related Financial Disclosures (TCFD) report outlines our climate-related risks and opportunities, how we identify and manage those risks including scenario analysis, and our annual Scope 1 and Scope 2 greenhouse gas (GHG) emissions calculations.
+This Task Force on Climate-related Financial Disclosures (TCFD) Report outlines our climate-related risks and opportunities; how we identify and manage those risks, including through scenario analysis; and our annual Scope 1, Scope 2 and Scope 3, Category 6 greenhouse gas (GHG) emissions calculations.

-We encourage you to read this report in conjunction with our most recent ESG Report and Annual Report to gain greater detail and insight into our key values, strategic priorities and performance metrics.
+We encourage you to read this report in conjunction with our most recent Corporate Responsibility Report and Annual Report to gain greater detail and insight into our key values, strategic priorities and performance metrics.